Federated Prudent DollarBear Fund (A) PSAFX

 |C IS||Mutual Fund||Alternative and Objective-Based||World Bond|

-The first quarter of 2014 provided a continuation of extraordinary global policymaking, economic and market backdrops.
-Global risk markets traded with more of a “risk off” tenor during the reporting period’s initial weeks, before an abrupt reversal saw the reemergence of the prevailing “risk on” speculative dynamic.
+The second quarter of 2014 provided a continuation of extraordinary global policymaking, economic and market backdrops.
+Throughout much of the reporting period, global risk markets traded with a notable “risk on” speculative dynamic, supported by chronic ultra-loose policies from the world’s major central banks.

-Since September 2008, the Federal Reserve’s (the Fed’s) balance sheet has ballooned from about $900 billion to over $4.2 trillion.
-If tapering runs its expected course, quantitative easing (QE) will end late in 2014 with the Fed’s balance sheet near $4.5 trillion.
-This would leave the latest round of QE totaling almost $1.7 TN, with the Fed’s balance sheet having expanded 60% in two years.
+Since September 2008, the Federal Reserve’s (the Fed’s) balance sheet has ballooned from about $900 billion to almost $4.4 trillion.
+Quantitative easing (QE) is expected to end in several months with the Fed’s balance sheet nearing $4.5 trillion.
+This would leave the latest round of QE totaling almost $1.7 trillion, with the Fed’s balance sheet having expanded 60% in two years.
 Fed assets will have grown $3.6 trillion, or 400%, over the past six years.
+Repercussions from this historic liquidity onslaught were on full display during the reporting period.

-The first quarter 2014 return for Federated Prudent DollarBear Fund was 0.27% (Class A Shares at NAV).
-The return for the inverse of the USD Index was -0.08% for the same period.
-Fund performance benefited from U.S. dollar weakness versus most currencies, as well as from gains in gold stocks.
+The second quarter 2014 return for Federated Prudent DollarBear Fund was 0.90% (Class A Shares at NAV).
+The return for the inverse of the USD Index was 0.41% for the same period.
+Fund performance benefited from U.S. dollar weakness versus the majority of currencies, as well as from gains in gold stocks.

-The fund’s gold positions somewhat underperformed the 10.9% first quarter gain in the NYSE Arca Gold Bugs (“HUI”) Index.
-The fund’s overall gold allocation ended the quarter at 5.0% of fund assets.
+The fund’s gold positions somewhat underperformed the 9.72% second quarter gain in the NYSE Arca Gold Bugs (“HUI”) Index.
+Gold bullion advanced $43 during the reporting period, or 3.4%.
+The fund’s overall gold allocation ended the quarter at 6.1% of fund assets.

 Performance quoted represents past performance, which is no guarantee of future results.
 Investment return and principal value will fluctuate so that an investor’s shares, when redeemed, may be worth more or less than their original cost.
 Current performance may be lower or higher than what is stated.
 Other share classes may have experienced different returns than the share class presented.
 To view performance current to the most recent month-end and for after tax returns, click on the Performance tab.
 Performance does not reflect the maximum 4.5% sales charge for Class A Shares.
 If included, it would reduce the performance quoted.